Former Residence of Gan Xi

 There is a well-known claim that the Forbidden City, the largest imperial palace complex, contains 9,999 and a half rooms, and that the largest mandarin estate, namely the Mansion of Confucius’ Descendants in Qufu, supposedly comprised 999 and a half rooms.
 As a large residence belonging to commoners, the Gan Family Mansion was often said by analogy to contain 99 and a half rooms, though in fact there are over three hundred.

 As the Nanjing Folk Museum, it displays an exhibition of handicrafts, including Yixing clay teapot, Chinese paper cutting, miniature engravings, Chinese opera make-up patterns (脸谱), old clocks as well as local snacks.
-It is worth noting that some parts of the residence are still privately owned or occupied by certain companies.
+Some parts of the residence are still privately owned or occupied by certain companies.

 Transportation

 The building is accessible within walking distance north of Sanshanjie Station of Nanjing Metro.